Cape Cadogan

 Family friendly accommodation:

-Cape Cadogan Residence is ideal for families, with 3 double bedrooms that can be made up as twins, a fully equipped kitchen, and private pool.
+The Cape Cadogan Residences are perfect for families, with 3-4 double/twin bedrooms, a fully equipped kitchen, and private pool.
+The Stable Suites have one or two bedrooms (double or twin) and open-plan living/dining areas.
 All ages are welcome here, but only those aged 10+ are allowed in the main hotel.

 Kid Friendly: Boulders Beach